-To converge again and test the solution, return on your question and analyze them through the lens of Design Thinking:
+To converge again and test the solution, return to your question and analyze them through the lens of Design Thinking:

-Is it your idea desirable?
-Who will profit about it and how?
-Does it answer users needs?
+Is your idea desirable?
+Who will profit from it and how?
+Does it answer users’ needs?

 How is it feasible?
-Is it simple to be realized with available material and technologies?
+Is it simple to be realized with available materials and technologies?
 How can be affordable and good functional?

 How is your idea viable?
 Can your idea be economically sustainable?

-The answer to these questions will be your Way Forward to transform your idea into action.
+The answer to these questions will be your Way Forward to transforming your idea into action.